Axxon/ember-minimal-tree/README.md

 - validate logic on recursive component usage of sendAction method use case (@see comment on `tree-node.hbs`).
-- transform this code into a add-on (wip).
+- transform this code into a add-on (wip [here](https://github.com/Axxon/ember-cli-minimal-tree) use addon_integration branch).
 - create npm install repo.
 - I don't see too faraway for this project it's a study repository.